-There is no one-size-fits-all approach to ensuring that you’re employing correctly and avoid being charged for misclassification, but there are some broad principles to follow.
+There is no one-size-fits-all approach to ensuring that you’re employing correctly and avoiding being charged for misclassification, but there are some broad principles to follow.

 In most cases, an independent contractor is in charge of their own business.
 They decide who, what, when, where, and how the work will be done, as well as the price.

 The gig economy is permanently altering the job landscape.
 While hiring a freelancer isn’t the greatest choice for every job, it’s ideal for short-term projects, one-time tasks, infrequent work, or anything that doesn’t require you to work 9 to 5 or onsite.

 There are more options than ever to locate the proper mix of in-house and freelance expertise to help your business thrive, as long as you categorize correctly.
 Services such as Remote make hiring in India easy by managing contracts, invoicing, and compliance – for freelancers and full-timers alike.